-Due to the fact that SEGGER Microcontroller already obtains green electricity from MEGA Monheim, there are no emissions in Scope 2, as the production of green electricity does not generate any GHG emissions for Scope 2, which is why it is accounted for according to the GHG Protocol with the emission factor $0.0 \text{ t } \text{CO}2\text{e/kWh}$.
+Due to the fact that SEGGER Microcontroller already obtains green electricity from MEGA Monheim, there are no emissions in Scope 2 within the market-based approach, as the production of green electricity does not generate any GHG emissions for Scope 2, which is why it is accounted for according to the GHG Protocol with the emission factor 0.0 kg $CO_2e/kWh$ .
+Using the location-based approach, the emission factor in Scope 2 for electricity is 0.441 kg $CO_2e/kWh$ .

 However, in the upstream chains of electricity generation (Scope 3.3), e.g. through the construction and maintenance of plants, greenhouse gas-relevant emissions occur for the assumed energy sources (mean value from hydropower, solar power and wind power).
+The emission factor for the upstream chains of electricity generation that have been taken into account here have an emission factor of 0.062 kg CO2e/kWh.